 Former Hoosiers with Financial Analysis experience garner salaries that are 19 percent more than other grads' salaries.
 Proficiency in Project Management is common among IU alumni, and when it comes to using it on the job, roughly an eighth of former students report doing so.
 Demonstrated ability in Microsoft Excel, Data Analysis, and Microsoft Office rank among leading skills as well.

 Benefits and Perks

-Just two-fifths of alumni enjoy paid vacation and merely one in five survey participants get paid sick time.
-Health coverage is awarded to a large number of graduates, and dental insurance is issued to a strong majority of former students as well.
-A large number of survey participants save for retirement through a 401(k) plan.
-Graduates of Indiana University are also recipients of a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.
+Just one-third of alumni enjoy paid vacation and merely one-fifth of alumni get paid sick time.
+Dental insurance applies to a strong majority of survey participants, and most alumni report health coverage.
+Most alums save up for retirement through a 401(k) plan.
+Additional benefits handed to Indiana University alumni include a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.

 University of Louisville grads report the most similar salaries to IU alums, earning approximately $61K on average.
 Other schools similar to IU include the University of Cincinnati-Main Campus, the University of Illinois at Urbana-Champaign, and Purdue University-Main Campus.